 The Web site of George R.R.
-Martin - loads of excellent information from the man himself.
+Martin - George is best known for his world famous New York Times Best Selling A Song of Ice and Fire book series that is the inspiration for the massive HBO hit series Game of Thrones.
 George loves miniatures as much as I do.
-He grew up on the classic 54mm variety of toy soliders and have quite the impressive collection of them.
+He grew up on the classic 54mm variety of toy soliders and has quite the impressive collection of them.
 But has since been turned to the dark side of the force and now collects gaming scale models as well.
 He digs the heft of old school pewter/lead just like me and he loves to rant about the Giants and Jets football teams.
 You can access George's LiveJournal via the "Not A Blog" link and get all sorts of great updates straight from George.

 The Web site of Tom Meier.
 Tom is one of the greatest miniature sculptors ever.
 Without Tom pushing the envelope for the past four decades, miniatures would not be where they are today.
 Tom was a founding father at Ral Partha as one of their owners.
 Tom is one low-key dude who lets his sculpting do the talking for him.
 We are honored to work with Tom on many of our lines.

 The Web site of Patrick Keith.
 I have had my eye on this guy for a number of years as he was honing his craft on the sculpting front.
-A couple years back we decided to make a go of it and bring him on to take some of the heat off of Jeff Grace by taking over our Elmore Masterworks line (Jeff was stretched thin on multiple lines).
+A few years back we decided to make a go of it and bring him on to take some of the heat off of Jeff Grace by taking over our Elmore Masterworks line (Jeff was stretched thin on multiple lines).
+He has since gone on to head up our Stephanie Law Masterworks miniature line.
 Patrick has continually honed his skills since we brought him onboard and has since launched his own boutique miniature company called Bombshell Babes all the while still sculpting for Dark Sword, Reaper Miniatures and other companies.
 He is a prolific sculptor that digs Star Wars, classic rock and Samuel L. Jackson berets.
 I myself was never called to wear such a beret as I tend to stick with baseball caps.
 But one has to respect the beret..

 The Web site of Marike Reimer.
 Marike Reimer has been a Dark Sword Miniatures staff painter for a number of years now and is considered one of the top miniature painters in the world.
 She is an amazing artist and she can really bring the heat in competitions when she wants to.
-She took the first ever Crystal Brush Awards top prize and has won just about every award out there except a Slayer Sword.
-We also produced an awesome 4 DVD Painting Tutorial Set together that is over 13 hours of instruction.
+She took the first ever Crystal Brush Awards top prize and is the first repeat winner of the same competition a couple years later.
+Marike has won just about every award out there except a Slayer Sword.
+We also produced an awesome 4 DVD Painting Tutorial Set together that is over 13 hours of instruction that you can pick up in our Online Store.
 Marike lives in Seattle with her hubby.

 The Web site of Matt Verzani.
 Matt was one of our top-notch staff painters before he went back to a career in law as a lawyer.
 Matt was out first official staff painter.
 Matt Verzani is a multiple Golden Demon award winning painter that is out of this world!
 Check out his Web site if you want to get some cool ideas for painting miniatures.
 Matt was (and still is) an amazing painter that was so important to Dark Sword's look and feel on the miniature painting front.
 He was a monster with that paint brush and a great guy.